 The Next Step

-From February of Year 12, you have one lesson a week dedicated to higher education and careers.
-This includes thinking about career options in relation to choosing university courses, as well as practical help with filling out your UCAS form and writing your personal statement.
+From February of Year 12, you will have lessons dedicated to Higher Education and Careers.
+This includes thinking about various career options post 18 as well as choosing university courses.
+You will receive practical help with filling out your UCAS form and writing your personal statement.